Pannry/python_study/README.md

-# tkinter_python_study
+# tkinter python study
-My knowledge about tkinter module using python
+My knowledge about tkinter module using python, some code examples.